 If I qualify, what type of Colorado credential will I receive?

-All applications from educators who hold credentials in other states/countries will be evaluated based on the documentation provided in the application, including educator preparation program, official transcripts, licensure history and work experience.
-Thus, please be sure to include all requested information and complete all requested fields within the application.
+All applications are evaluated per the documentation and information provided in the application.
+Therefore, be sure to include all requested information and complete all requested fields within the application.
 Generally speaking:

-Professional License: If an applicant meets the requirements for a Colorado license and has at least three years' post-preparation, full-time, licensed experience in the past seven years in the state in which they were licensed, Colorado likely will issue a professional-level (5-year) license.
+Professional License: If an applicant meets the requirements for a Colorado license and has at least three years' post-preparation, full-time, fully licensed experience in the past seven years in the state in which they were licensed, Colorado likely will issue a professional-level (7-year) license.

-Please note: Interim authorizations cannot be issued to applicants applying for Special Services Provider (SSP) licenses; these educators must fully meet requirements for an initial or professional license.
+Please note: School counselors being the exception (in some instances where individuals meet specific requirements), interim authorizations cannot be issued to applicants applying for Special Services Provider (SSP) licenses; these educators must fully meet requirements for an initial or professional license.